Universal communication part I: modulo additive channels: Discussion and extensions

-\onlypaper{ In a previous paper \cite{YL_individual_full} a different framework, termed ``individual channels'' was considered, in which no relation between the input and output of the channel is assumed a-priori, and the communication rate is given as a function of the input and output sequences.
-As an example the empirical mutual information $\hat I(\vr x, \vr y)$ is shown to be achievable.
-The current results fall under this category - i.e. under the definitions of ``individual channels'' \cite{YL_individual_full}\cite{YL_individual_part2_full} the rate function $\Remp(\vr x, \vr y) = \log | \mathcal{X} | - \frac{1}{n} L(\vr y - \vr x)$ is asymptotically adaptively achievable (i.e. by an adaptive rate system).
-Note that one do not need to assume that the channel is truly modulo-additive to show this.
-It is also possible to show \cite{YL_individual_part2_full} that all achievable rate functions that depend only on the noise sequence $\Remp(\vr x, \vr y) = R(\vr y - \vr x)$, are of this form (asymptotically), i.e. given a system attaining the rate $\Remp(\vr x, \vr y) = f(\vr y - \vr x)$ for each individual sequence with a uniformly distributed channel input, there exists a source encoding scheme with encoding lengths asymptotically approaching $L(\vr z) = n \log | \mathcal{X} | - n R(\vr z)$. }
+\onlypaper{ In a previous paper \cite{YL_individual_full} a different framework, termed ``individual channels'' was considered, in which no relation between the input and output of the channel is assumed a-priori, and the communication rate is given as a function of the input and output sequences (see also \cite[Part 1]{YL_PhdThesis}).
+As an example, the empirical mutual information $\hat I(\vr x, \vr y)$ is shown to be achievable.
+The current achievability result (Theorem~\ref{theorem:adaptive_L}) can be stated in these terms by saying that the rate function $\Remp(\vr x, \vr y) = \log | \mathcal{X} | - \frac{1}{n} L(\vr y - \vr x)$ is asymptotically adaptively achievable (i.e. by an adaptive rate system).
+Note that there is no need to assume that the channel is truly modulo-additive to show this.
+It is also possible to show \cite[Thm~10.2]{YL_PhdThesis} that all achievable rate functions that depend only on the noise sequence $\Remp(\vr x, \vr y) = R(\vr y - \vr x)$, are asymptotically of this form, i.e. given a system attaining the rate $\Remp(\vr x, \vr y) = R(\vr y - \vr x)$ for each $\vr x^n, \vr y^n$ and where the channel input $\vr x^n$ is uniformly distributed (see the definitions therein), there exists a source encoding scheme with encoding lengths $L(\vr z)$ such that asymptotically $R(\vr z^n) = \log | \mathcal{X} | - \tfrac{1}{n} L(\vr z^n)$. }